What Is THC-O?

 Legality

 THC-O has been the topic of much legal debate.
-THC-O is extracted from the hemp plant, legal in all states under the Farm Bill of 2018, and some suggest its production and consumption are legal.
+THC-O is extracted from the hemp plant and is legal in all states under the Farm Bill of 2018.
+Some suggest its production and consumption are legal.

 This law has been suggested to play a part in the growing popularity of hemp-derived synthetic cannabinoids like THC-O in states where cannabis is illegal.
 From this view, it seems the Farm Bill has inadvertently prompted the creation of hemp extractions, often more potent than their delta-9-THC cousins.